Samjamhas10/se_project_express/README.md

 # WTWR (What to Wear?): Back End Project 12

 The back-end project is focused on creating a server for the WTWR application.
 This application is a weather-based clothing recommendation app.
 The main focus is to build a RESTful API, where users can get, add, delete, update clothing items.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.

 ## Project Description